What is Intensive Couple Therapy and how do you know if it’d be good for your relationship?

 Becca has the highest certification available in the most effective and prestigious couple therapy, Emotionally Focused Therapy (EFT).
 She is a master clinician and known around the world for her expertise in this gold-standard of couple therapy.

-Dr. Jorgensen has been helping distressed couples through intensive couple therapy for nearly a decade.
+Dr. Jorgensen has been helping distressed couples through intensive couple therapy for the past 12 years.
 Intensive couple therapy differs from ongoing weekly treatment and she has developed the ability to help you move away from the suffering you feel in your relationship as possible in a short time.
 She is prepared and highly proficient in her skill.
 Her expertise optimizes your investment so you can quickly gain ground in achieving the best possible outcome – to heal and move forward in a positive and loving way.

-Dr. Jorgensen knows coming to do intensive therapy an investment for you – an investment of your time, money, emotional energy and perhaps the last bit of hope you have for the change you want and are struggling to have.
-Becca knows how to multiply your investment with her ability to provide highly focused, deliberate treatment with interventions that match where you are and what you need so you will leave more assured, calm and connected – knowing you got as far as fast you could.
-Of course, not everything you struggle with can resolve during your personalize intensive work together, and Becca's commitment to you is that what isn't resolved will be well outlined and a plan for how to continue on will be developed collaboratively with you.
+Dr. Jorgensen knows that intensive therapy an investment – an investment of time, money, emotional energy and perhaps the last bit of hope you have for the change you want.
+Becca knows how to multiply your investment with her ability to provide highly focused, deliberate treatment with interventions and tools that meet you where you are so you will leave more assured, calm and connected – and with a plan, the tools and the support you need to keep that building on that progress.
+Of course, not everything you struggle with can resolve during your personalized intensive and Becca's commitment to you is that what isn't resolved will be well outlined and a plan for how to continue on will be developed collaboratively with you.

 Dr. Jorgensen is certified by the International Center for Excellence in EFT as a Therapist, Supervisor of Therapists, and Trainer.
 She trains therapists and psychologists (nationally and internationally) to do effective couple therapy and work with especially difficult cases.
 Not only has Dr. Jorgensen completed the best training and has the highest credentials available, she works closely with Dr. Sue Johnson, who created Emotionally Focused Therapy (EFT).